 FAQ

-How do I generate an llms.txt file for my API documentation?
+How do you generate an llms.txt file for API documentation?

-The most reliable approach is to integrate llms.txt generation into your documentation build pipeline rather than writing the file manually.
-If you use Fern, llms.txt and llms-full.txt files are generated automatically from your API specification when building your documentation site, typically reducing token consumption by over 90% compared to HTML pages.
+The most reliable approach is to integrate llms.txt generation into your documentation build pipeline instead of writing the file manually.
+If you use Fern, llms.txt and llms-full.txt files are generated automatically from your documentation when building your site, typically reducing token consumption by over 90% compared to HTML pages.

 What's the difference between llms.txt and llms-full.txt?